Programs in the Last Month of Autumn

 The three most popular Christmas Markets of the city start in mid-November:

-- The Winter & Christmas Festival in Városháza/City Hall Park starts on November 24 and lasts till January 07, 2024.
+- The Winter & Christmas Festival in Városháza/City Hall Park starts usually around mid-November and lasts till the beginning January.

 Other Christmas Markets and Advent Festivals begin around the last weekend of November/start of December.